Rona Naomi Mark

 Open, Seminar—Year

 This class will introduce students to all aspects of filmmaking, from conceiving a script through exhibition of the final work.
 The first semester will focus on screenwriting, and students will write short scripts that they will then produce and direct in the second semester.
 Simultaneously, students will learn to use the school’s filmmaking equipment and editing software and utilize those skills in a series of short, targeted video exercises.
-These exercises will not only familiarize the students with the gear at their disposal but also will introduce them to concepts of visual storytelling (e.g., where to put the camera to tell the story).
+Those exercises will not only familiarize the students with the gear at their disposal but also will introduce the students to concepts of visual storytelling (e.g., where to put the camera to tell the story).
 The second semester will focus on preproduction and previsualization of the student’s conference film.
 Students will learn how to craft shot lists, floor plans, look books, and other tools to help them organize their film shoots.
 Students will also practice directing actors and finding a method for effective communication with their cast.
 They will also learn some basic production management skills, such as breaking down scripts for production and scheduling.
-After shooting their conference films, students will workshop their rough cuts in the classroom and fine-tune their edits in preparation for the final class—THE SCREENING!
+After shooting their conference films, students will workshop their rough cuts in the classroom and fine-tune their edits in preparation for the final class: the screening!

 Faculty